airbytehq/airbyte/docs/integrations/sources/gas-prices.md

 ## Sync overview

-This source can sync data for the [Asana API](https://developers.asana.com/docs).
+This source can sync data for the [Gas Prices API](https://www.collectapi.com/api/gasPrice/gas-prices-api/).
 It supports only Full Refresh syncs.

 ### Output schema